awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

-# Creating a React and Spring REST application that queries RDS for MySQL data
+# Building an Amazon RDS for MySQL Web Application with Spring Boot

 ## Overview